phirrehan/cprograms/README.md

 ```
 ### Compiler

-There are many choices for compilers for C/C++ like clang, llvm, gcc.
+There are many choices for compilers for C/C++ like Clang, LLVM, Gcc.
 I primarily use clang for C/C++ programs.

 ```
 sudo pacman -S clang